meteatamel/asyncapi-basics/README.md

 ![OpenAPI vs. AsyncAPI](./images/openapivsasyncapi.png)

-## How does an Async spec look like?
+## How does an AsyncAPI spec look like?

 [hello-world1.yaml](https://github.com/meteatamel/asyncapi-basics/blob/main/samples/hello-asyncapi/hello-world1.yaml)
 is the simplest AsyncAPI possible.
 It's an application that has a single `hello`